Providence, as the state’s capital, reflects the state’s strong sense of history, as well as its uniqueness.

 Big personality, fantastic schools, and waterfront living

-Providence, Rhode Island, is the Ocean State’s capital, placed to the northeast and filled with history and eccentricity.
-Though Rhode Island is the smallest of the 50 states, it has much to offer residents, whether they enjoy the arts, an afternoon out on the trails, or dining at some of New England’s best restaurants.
-The architecture in Providence reflects the city’s eclectic feel, with buildings ranging from Neoclassical and Greek Revival to Victorian, Queen Anne, and Georgian.
+Rhode Island—affectionately nicknamed “Little Rhody”—is a small state with a big history.
+Even though Rhode Island is the smallest of the 50 states, it has much to offer residents, whether they enjoy the arts, an afternoon out on the trails, or dining at some of New England’s best restaurants.
+Providence, as the state’s capital, reflects the state’s strong sense of history, as well as its uniqueness.
+The architecture in Providence is eclectic, with buildings ranging from Neoclassical and Greek Revival to Victorian, Queen Anne, and Georgian.

 Considered one of the top places to live in the United States, Providence combines small-town charm with big-time culture.
 It’s a classic New England city with stunning, historic structures and quirky seasonal events.